viet34tqc/notebook/react-hook-form.md

 ## `watch`

 It replace the use of `useState`.
 RHF will watch value of all register fields.
-However, when using watch, all the fields will become uncontrolled input => the component will be re-rendered when the input changes
+However, when using watch, all the fields will become controlled input => the component will be re-rendered when the input changes

 ## `reset`